pichayachrsk/my-app-react-next/README.md

 This is a demo reusable `TagInput` component that allows users to enter and manage multiple tags.
-This component should be well-structured, flexible, and properly documented.
 ## Getting Started

 First, run the development server: